CallMiner's 2024 CX Landscape Report is here! |Download today

 As with many contact center metrics, the challenges of improving FCR reside in the how?
 How can you identify room for improvement and when you do, how can you improve FCR?

 Again, this is where technology comes into play.
 Gone are the days (or, at least, gone they should be) when agents themselves input resolution statuses after a call.
-Today, through the use of speech analytics, customer feedback, and other tech, you can streamline how your contact center collects, understands, and responds to raw data on FCR.
+Today, through the use of speech analytics and other tech, you can streamline how your contact center collects, understands, and responds to raw data on FCR.
 Then, you can make a plan (see “How to Improve FCR,” above).

 Best practices for first call resolution